domucchi/lunahooker/README.md

 pnpm dev
 ```

-Open http://localhost:5173 in your browser to use LunaWeb.
+Open http://localhost:5173 in your browser to use lunahooker.

 ### Build